jasset75/apollo/docs/apidoc/quiver.md

     + Get Table function `get_table`

     This function takes data from a table with optional parameters.
-It is the stub of `get-table` API endpoint.
+It is the stub of `/get-table` API endpoint.

     `orient_results` defines output format
         - split : dict like {index -> [index], columns -> [columns], data -> [values]}